Dotolation/Ricetta/README.md

     This is also known as Bahdanau Attention.

 ### 4. Batch size & Epochs
     Batch size was set to 32.
 Epoch was set to 40.

+### 5. Saving the Model
+    The model will be saved in the directory './training_checkpoints", which will be generated when the code is run.